kuso-clan/kuso-clan.github.io/README.md

 # source for [kus.ooo](https://kus.ooo)
 ## To-Do
+* hide members by default and if new members button pressed, then display it
+* by default, embed twitch, have stats panel @ bottom, and ??????
 * implement custom rendering where embeds arent drawn until tab is clicked for load opt
 * * [wow thanks fireship for the convenient video timing](https://www.youtube.com/watch?v=0fONene3OIA)
 * * * preload/fetchpriority